|1. Selection in Survey|

 How can I send my information to the ABS?

-Most survey forms are returned by mail but respondents also have the option of reporting by fax, telephone or electronically via a secure deposit box if it is more convenient to do it that way.
+Most survey forms can be completed online through an ABS Survey Account.
+Respondents also have the option of reporting by paper, fax, telephone or electronically via a secure deposit box if it is more convenient to do it that way.

 I have already sent you the requested information